tomit4/git_presentation/README.md

 echo "this line is meant to address issue 001" >> README.md
 ```

-After appending this to our line, let's stage and commit it like so:
+After appending this to our README, let's stage and commit it like so:

 ```bash
 git add -u && \